Canada Work Permits 2026 – Complete Guide | Global Work Path

 4. Test Registration Assistance

-Help with test center selection, registration process, and scheduling for optimal timing.
+Help with test center selection and scheduling.

 5. CLB Level Assessment